Page Reviewed / Updated – April 9, 2024

 Home Care

-Per the 2021 Genworth Cost of Care Survey, the average hourly rate for home care across Colorado is $33.50.
-The least expensive area of the state for home care is in the area of Pueblo, where the average hourly cost is only $27.63.
-The next most affordable areas are Grand Junction and Greeley, where the cost is $28.50 to $29.50 / hour.
-The most expensive areas are Boulder and Denver, with the average cost at $35.50 / hour.
+Per the 2023 Genworth Cost of Care Survey, the average hourly rate for home care across Colorado is $35.
+Some of the least expensive areas of the state for home care are Pueblo and Grand Junction, where the average hourly cost is $32.
+The most expensive area for home care is found in Denver, with the average cost of $40/ hour.

-Home health care, provided by a health professional, has a statewide average cost the same as home care at $35.50 / hour.
-In the Denver area, the average hourly cost is approximately $0.50 more.
+Home health care, provided by a health professional, has a statewide average cost of $38 / hour.
+Boulder has the most expensive home health care, at $45 / hour.

 Adult Day Care

 Adult day care is the most affordable care option for seniors.
-As of 2021, Genworth’s Cost of Care Survey 2021 indicates that the average daily cost statewide was $90.
-The most expensive areas for adult day care can be found in Boulder, Fort Collins, and Denver, where the cost ranges from $200 – $105 a day.
-Grand Junction and Colorado Springs offer the least expensive care at $55 and $80, respectively.
+Genworth’s 2023 Cost of Care Survey indicates that the average daily cost statewide is $90.
 It is worth noting that adult day care is typically billed in half-day increments, not on an hourly or daily rate.

 Colorado Medicaid Financial Assistance Programs